BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 ### VNC (Virtual Network Computing)

-### STEP 01: Connect to a shell on the Raspberry Pi
+### Step 01: Connect to a shell on the Raspberry Pi

 **Option 01: remotely via SSH**